-The Corporation meets seven times a year, including a strategic planning day.
+The Corporation meets six times a year, including two strategic planning days.
 There are three committees, which meet on a termly basis: the Audit, Finance and Performance and Standards Committees.
 Two other committees meet on an ad hoc basis: the Search Committee and the Remuneration Committee.

 Public Access to Meetings

 Members of the public, including representatives of the press or media, will not be admitted to meetings of the Corporation Board or its committees.
 In exceptional circumstances, the Corporation or committee may decide to allow public attendance for all or part of a particular meeting.
 Attendance at Meetings Policy

 Note: Members of the public are defined as anyone who is not a member of the Board, Clerk to the Corporation or any student, member of staff or officer invited by the Chair to attend for a specific purpose.